w5xd/ASW12V/README.md

 to the antennas at W5XD.
 Full source code is posted.</p>

 <p>The power and ground are optically isolated on both input and output side
 in groups of four channels.
-Each group of four has its power and ground.
+Each group of four has its own power and ground.
-All the input and output power and ground circuits are optically isolated from the USB power and ground, which is only used by the controller.</p>
+All the input and output power and ground circuits are optically isolated from the USB power and ground, which is isolated to the controller.</p>
 <p>
 Here is the 24 channel version built with screw terminals:</p>
 <p align='center'><img height="50%" width='50%' src='Picture24Channel.jpg' alt='Picture24Channel.jpg'/></p>
 The longest dimension is about 8in (21cm).
 The short dimension is about 4in (10cm).
 The other 12 channel enclosure is half as wide (4" x 4" or 10cm x 10cm).
 Here is an assembled PCB using connectors instead of screw terminals.
 <p align='center'><img src='PCBassembledConnectors.jpg' alt='PCBassembledConnectors.jpg'/></p>
 <br/>